Issue 1: August 2015

 Launched in 1991, the White Ribbon Campaign is the largest global campaign by men to combat violence against women, to promote gender equality and to foster a new understanding of masculinity.

-“The only one of its kind in the world,” boasts the new Canadian Museum for Human Rights (CMHR) that opened its doors last year in Winnipeg, the capital of the western province of Manitoba.
+“The only one of its kind in the world,” boasts the Canadian Museum for Human Rights (CMHR) in Winnipeg.
+However criticism on the way indigenous themes are treated abound.